 Playing games at any age, including during retirement, is healthy for the mind and body.
-Games for the elderly can keep the brain active, encourage social interaction, and even help to prevent Alzheimer's disease and dementia.
-While everyone has a different idea of what they like to play, games that are neither too boring nor overly complex are ideal for seniors.
+Games for older adults can keep the brain active, encourage social interaction, and even help to prevent Alzheimer's disease and dementia.

 Many people have played card games their entire lives, so continuing to play will enhance spirits and activate memories.
 Check out these group card games for seniors.